Hey Siri, How Do I Optimize My Website for Voice Searches?

 Before you focus on voice search optimization, you should make sure that your conventional on-page SEO is as optimal as possible.
 To do so, focus on the following areas:

-- Schema and Structured Data: We’ve already covered how to use schema and structured data markup for SEO in another post.
+Schema and Structured Data: We’ve already covered how to use schema and structured data markup for SEO in another post.
 So, we’re not going to get into it here.
-If you’d like to read all about how to wrangle your schema and structured data, head on over to our post, found here.
+Instead, if you’d like to read all about how to wrangle your schema and structured data, head on over to our post, found here.

 Step 4 – Optimize for Long-Tail Keywords

 Long-tail keywords are keywords with more than four words.
 IN the past, SEO professionals mainly focused on short-tail keywords since that’s how people used search engines.
 However, ever since people began adopting voice searches, the number of words per search has significantly increased.
 The sudden uptick in long-tail keyword usage is likely since most people talk faster than they type.
 It just takes less effort to ask a full question with your voice than to type on in the search bar for your search engine of choice.

-Do you see how those longer keywords more accurately matched the way someone would phrase those querries to another human being?
+Do you see how those longer keywords more accurately matched the way someone would phrase those queries to another human being?
 That’s what we mean by long-tail keywords.
 They’re simply keywords that more closely match the patterns of typical human speech.
 Thanks to voice search, it’s now essential to make sure your website is optimized for those types of queries.

 Step 5 – Ask and Answer Questions Within Your Content